 2.0 out of 5 stars: Toothbrush part wouldn’t charge after 9 months

 Waterpik part works well but the toothbrush quit charging within first year of buying.Review by Pam Serfass

 It is essential to note that the toothbrush should not be kept on the charger.
 Leaving it there all the time overcharges the battery and lowers its life drastically.
 Only use the charger when it's time to recharge it.
 (Keeping your toothbrush plugged in even voids the guarantee!)

 This might be due to a low-quality battery in the Waterpik Complete Care 5.0 and 5.5, or it could be caused by human error (like overcharging the device).
 Nevertheless, there are numerous other toothbrushes from other brands that last between 3 and 5 years, whether the device is kept on the charger or not.

 Travel ★★☆☆☆ (2/5 stars)

-Last but not least, the toothbrush travel case isn't really nice.
+Unfortunately, the toothbrush travel case isn't very nice.
 It's a basic plastic tube that splits in the center and can be difficult to pull apart, according to some customer reviews.

 The main issue is that Waterpik already offers a much superior toothbrush travel case, which was included with the Waterpik WP-900 models.
 As a result, some may believe that the choice not to include it in the Waterpik Complete Care was made to save money.